• Skip to primary navigation

 Raw chicken thighs on cut potatoes on a baking dish

-Oven bake the chicken: Place the baking dish in the oven.
-Bake for 75 minutes total, or until chicken is golden brown and skin is nice and crispy.
+Oven bake: Place the baking dish in the oven.
 The chicken is fully cooked when its internal temperature reaches 165°F. Use a meat thermometer inserted into the thickest part of the thigh, avoiding the bone, to check for doneness.

 Turn the potatoes about halfway through cooking.
 There’s no need to turn the chicken thighs.